110 Random Acts of Kindness to Make the World a Nicer Place

-One lockdown kindness tradition we’d definitely like to see continued was the practice of drawing pictures or writing uplifting sayings in chalk on your sidewalk or driveway.
+Draw fun pictures or write uplifting quotes in chalk on your sidewalk or driveway.
 It has all the charm of graffiti but without the illegal part.

 Make reusable feminine hygiene products

 Reusable feminine sanitary pads are always needed, especially in countries where disposable pads aren’t the norm or aren’t available.
-If you have a little sewing skill you can download a pattern and go to work.
+If you have sewing skills you can download a pattern and go to work.
 Or you can donate new underwear, supplies, or money.
 Check out Too Little Children for more details.

 Volunteer at a vaccine clinic

 Offer to help at a community vaccine clinic or to drive an elderly neighbor to get their shot.